-I received this book for free from in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Published by Self Published Buy on Etsy
+I received this product for free from in exchange for an honest review.
+This does not affect my opinion of the product or the content of my review.Published by Self Published Buy on Etsy

 If you are looking for a practical and fun coloring project have a look at applying some of your colored pencils to fabric.
 You can create a personal look for your home in no time and have a lot of fun at the same time.